 Kreller combines technical and physical safeguards with employee policies and procedures to protect your Personal Information from loss, misuse, unauthorized access, disclosure, alteration and destruction.
 Kreller employs Secure Socket Layer (SSL) data encryption when data is transmitted over the Internet to our Website.
 We have installed layered firewalls and other security technologies to help prevent unauthorized access to our systems.
 The servers used to store Personal Information are maintained in a secure environment with appropriate security measures.
 Password protection protocols are utilized on all computers.

-Kreller will use your Personal Information only in a manner that is compatible with the purpose for which it was collected or authorized by the individual.
+Kreller will use your Personal Information only in a manner that is compatible with the purpose for which it was collected or authorized by the individual or our client.
 Kreller will take commercially reasonable measures to ensure that Personal Information is accurate, complete, current, and otherwise reliable with regard to its intended use.
 Data will be retained only for as long as it serves its relevant purpose and in consideration of correlated compliance and legal considerations.

 Kreller acknowledges that EU individuals have the right to access the personal information that we maintain about them.
 Upon request, and with proof of identity, we will grant individuals reasonable access to their Personal Information that Kreller holds about them in response to a lawful request by public authorities having jurisdiction over Kreller.
 Under such circumstances, Kreller will allow individuals to correct, amend, or delete that information that is demonstrated to be inaccurate or incomplete except where providing such access would be unreasonably burdensome or expensive in the circumstances or where the rights of persons other than the individual would be violated as a result.
 Additionally, access to Personal Information will be granted under the terms of the Fair Credit Reporting Act when information is processed or obtained related to a request which qualifies under the Fair Credit Reporting Act.
 Although we make every effort to ensure that the data we collect and store about you is as accurate as possible, we cannot guarantee that third parties are accurate in information that they transmit and therefore we are not responsible for the accuracy of the data that may be supplied by any third-party sources of information or our clients.